RogerHuba/roger_python_guide/class_04/facilitator.md

 if __name__ == '__main__':
     master1 = JediMaster()
     print(master1)
-    # Copy and past a second instance and pring.
+    # Copy and past a second instance and print.
 Show 2 different objects and 2 locations.
 ```

 > We could give the object a name manually right now.